-- 4. Press again to show a list of available tags and their information. - When the list exceeds one page, the currently-selected main tag and total of available main tags are indicated in the top-right corner of the display. - If the desired tag is not visible, press or to scroll up or
+- 4. Press again to show a list of available tags and their information. - When the list exceeds one page, the currently-selected main tag and total of available main tags are indicated in the top-right corner of the display. - If the desired tag is not visible, press or to scroll up or down.

 Number Description 0 Two numbers are displayed for each tag.
 Rack unit number: The number assigned to this tag based on the selected numbering mode.
-See Asset Strip (on page 272). • The index number in parentheses: The physical port number printed on the asset strip.
+See Asset Strip (on page 274).
+The index number in parentheses: The physical port number printed on the asset strip.
 2 The asset tag's name if you have specified.
 This field does not show up when no name is available.
 6 If the connected tag is the blade extension strip, it shows 'blade extension' and indicates how many tags and slots are available on this extension strip.
 4 A color box, which represents the current LED color of the tag port where this asset tag is connected.
-The default is green. • You can customize the color.
-See Asset Strip (on page 272).
+The default is green.
+Nou can customize the color.
+See Asset Strip (on page 274) You can customize the color.
+See Asset Strip (on page 274).
 6 The connected asset tag's ID number (barcode).